JaJa2006/MAD24_P04_Team2/README.md

 Feature 4 - Fingerprint login to increase security. (use biometric sensor) (Joshua)<br>
 •	In the log in page the user will be able to use their biometrics to log in to their app<br>
 •	The app will have a memory of what biometric there are and will make sure it is the right one<br>
+•	In the OTP section, they will send an OTP to the user's email based on the one the entered in the account registration page<br>

-Feature 5 - Export and import page for back up of the app (Brian)<br>
+Feature 5 - Drawable cards (Brian)<br>
-•	There will be a button for the user to export to a txt file<br>
+•	The in create card page there will the ability to draw a card<br>
+•	This would allow for users to make cards by drawing on the screen<br>
-•	There will also be another button for the user to import the txt file only if the file is having the same format<br>
+•	The drawable card would then be saved to the databased allowing for the user to save the card and see it when they review the deck<br>
-•	On importing the file, the app will create that deck on the app for the user.<br>